internetimagery/surface/README.md

 * (--bump VERSION) Instead of outputting a semantic level.
 It will instead take a version, and output the version with the level applied. eg --bump 1.2.3 instead of minor would become 1.3.0
 * (--check LEVEL) Disallow this level (or higher). exit 1 if it exceeds the level.
 Useful for CI jobs to prevent breaking changes.
 * (--git PATHS) Git mode.
 Treat 'old' and 'new' inputs as git identifiers (eg branches).
 Look for the corresponding data in repos at the provided paths, previously saved with the above gitmode.
 * (--merge) Git mode.
-Instead of taking two identifiers and comparing.
+Instead of taking two identifiers and comparing directly.
 Take the commit at merge-base between the two.
 This is helpful to compare what changed since the branch diverged.

 ```sh
 surface compare /path/to/old/scan.json /path/to/new/scan.json